A Theory of Link Prediction via Relational Weisfeiler-Leman on Knowledge Graphs: Proofs of technical statements

-The proof is a reduction to the one-dimensional case, that is, R-MPNNs and the so-called \emph{graded modal logic}.
+The proof is a reduction to the one-dimensional case, that is, R-MPNNs without global readout and a logic denoted by ${\sf rFO}_{\rm cnt}^2$.
 So in order to show Theorem \ref{thm:cmpnn-logic} we need some definitions and auxiliary results.

 Fix a set of relation types $R$ and a set of node colors $\mathcal{C}$.
 We consider knowledge graphs of the form $G=(V,E,R,c)$ where $c$ is a node coloring assigning colors from $\mathcal{C}$.
 In this context, logical formulas can refer to relation types from $R$ and node colors from $\mathcal{C}$.
-Following ~\cite{BarceloKM0RS20}, a \emph{logical (node) classifier} is a unary formula expressible in first-order logic (FO), classifying each node $u$ on a knowledge graph $G$ according to whether the formula holds or not for $u$ over $G$.
+Following ~\citet{BarceloKM0RS20}, a \emph{logical (node) classifier} is a unary formula expressible in first-order logic (FO), classifying each node $u$ on a knowledge graph $G$ according to whether the formula holds or not for $u$ over $G$.

-We define a fragment ${\sf rGFO}_{\rm cnt}^2$ of FO as follows.
-A ${\sf rGFO}_{\rm cnt}^2$ formula is either $a(x)$ for $a\in\mathcal{C}$, or one of the following, where $\varphi$ and $\psi$ are ${\sf rGFO}_{\rm cnt}^2$ formulas, $N\geq 1$ is a positive integer and $r\in R$:
+We define a fragment ${\sf rFO}_{\rm cnt}^2$ of FO as follows.
+A ${\sf rFO}_{\rm cnt}^2$ formula is either $a(x)$ for $a\in\mathcal{C}$, or one of the following, where $\varphi$ and $\psi$ are ${\sf rFO}_{\rm cnt}^2$ formulas, $N\geq 1$ is a positive integer and $r\in R$: